Afkupuz/catalog/README.md

 JavaScript confirms before deleting, and prevents people from posting blank posts.
 These buttons still work if javascript is turned off.

 There is also built-in seurity in that the server checks user ids against the current session to prevent direct url access and session hijacking.

+Populate.py fills in some basic database information with two users and some subjects and responses.